Proud Boys member Alan Swinney arrested on 12 charges

 PORTLAND, Ore.
-(KOIN) — Well-known right-wing protester and Proud Boys member Alan Swinney is spending the morning in police custody in Oregon, according to Multnomah County District Attorney Mike Schmidt.
+(KOIN) — Well-known right-wing protester and Proud Boys member Alan Swinney is spending Wednesday morning in police custody in Oregon, according to Multnomah County District Attorney Mike Schmidt.

 Portland police arrested Swinney shortly after 6:30 a.m. on Wednesday morning — weeks after an indictment was issued on September 11.
 The 50-year-old is facing 12 total charges, including multiple counts of assault.
 He also faces charges that include unlawful use of a weapon, pointing a firearm at another person and unlawful use of mace.